-The encoder transforms the input data held by the input register into a form more suitable for transmission on a serial interface link.
-The code used is specified by ANSI X3.230 (Fibre Channel) and the IBM ESCON channel (see the table Valid Data Characters (SC/D = LOW) on page 21).
-The eight D{0-7} data inputs are converted to either a data symbol or a special character, depending upon the state of the SC/D input.
-If SC/D is HIGH, the data inputs represent a control code and are encoded using the special character code table.
-If SC/D is LOW, the data inputs are converted using the data code table.
-If a byte time passes with the inputs disabled, the encoder outputs a special character comma K28.5 (or SYNC) that maintains link synchronization.
-SVS input forces the transmission of a specified violation symbol to allow the user to check the error handling system logic in the controller or for proprietary applications.
+The Encoder transforms the input data held by the Input register into a form more suitable for transmission on a serial interface link.
+The code used is specified by ANSI X3.230 (Fibre Channel) and the IBM ESCON channel (code tables are at the end of this data sheet).
+The eight D{0-7} data inputs are converted to either a Data symbol or a Special Character, depending upon the state of the SC/D input.
+If SC/D is HIGH, the data inputs represent a control code and are encoded using the Special Character code table.
+If SC/D is LOW, the data inputs are converted using the Data code table.
+If a byte time passes with the inputs disabled, the Encoder will output a Special Character Comma K28.5 (or SYNC) that will maintain link synchronization.
+SVS input forces the transmission of a specified Violation symbol to allow the user to check error handling system logic in the controller or for proprietary applications.

-The 8B/10B coding function of the encoder can be bypassed for systems that include an external coder or scrambler function as part of the controller.
+The 8B/10B coding function of the Encoder can be bypassed for systems that include an external coder or scrambler function as part of the controller.
 This bypass is controlled by setting the MODE select pin HIGH.
-When in bypass mode, D{a-i} (note that the bit order is specified in the fibre channel 8B/10B code) become the ten inputs to the shifter, with D_a being the first bit to be shifted out.
+When in bypass mode, $D{a \rightarrow j}$ (note that bit order is specified in the Fibre Channel 8B/10B code) become the ten inputs to the Shifter, with D_a being the first bit to be shifted out.